cwverhey/ComMute/docs/README.md

 ## Usage

 ComMute lives in your menu bar.
 On every track change in Spotify, ComMute adjusts Spotify's volume.
-This does not adjust your overall output volume, so it doesn't interfere with other apps.
+This does not influence your system volume, so it doesn't interfere with other apps.

 ![screenshot](screenshot.png)